mmarkin/GeoIP/README.md

 No user account or access key is needed to use ipapi.co's free plan.
 Just add the library to your code, call its method, and read the results from the struct it returns.

+ipapi.co's free plan allows a client 30,000 lookups per month.
+If you need more they have paid subscriptions starting at $12US per month.
+In that case, your key can be added to the library as shown in a comment in the src/GeoIP.cpp file.

 The library is available in the library managers for PlatformIO and the Arduino IDE.
 Just search for geoip.
 For PlatformIO it can be installed automatically by adding this line to the project's platformio.ini file:
 lib_deps = mmarkin/GeoIP@^1.2.6

-ipapi.co's free plan allows a client 30,000 lookups per month.
-If you need more they have paid subscriptions starting at $12US per month.
-The key can be added to the library as shown in a comment in the src/main.cpp file.

 Here is a quick summary on how to use the library in your code.
 See the simple sketch in the examples directory for details.
 ```c